Summary of accounting policies

 The annual accounts are prepared under the historical cost convention, except for:

-Equity investments, short-term deposits, and all derivative instruments that are mandatory measured at fair value.
+Equity investments, short-term deposits, and all derivative instruments that are mandatorily measured at fair value through profit and loss.

 A part of the loans to the private sector which is mandatory measured at fair value (refer to business model assessment and contractual cash flow assessment in this chapter below).